 The Admissions Office will try to let you know in advance of the day and time you will be admitted.
 In some cases, your admission date could be delayed on short notice.
 Upon arrival, you should register with the Admissions Office, J1.33, and have a hospital card made (if you don’t already have one).
 Although the hospital makes every effort to avoid such situations, you might arrive to be told that you cannot be admitted.
 In such cases you will be asked to return home or to make arrangements for accommodation in Montreal until a bed is available.
 Lists of low-cost accommodations are available from Social Services (local 32505).

 Please follow any pre-operative instructions that may have been given to you.

 The Emergency Department is open 24 hours a day.

 Although the hospital provides hospital gowns, you may feel more comfortable in your own pyjamas/ clothing, housecoat, and slippers/shoes.
 You should bring a toothbrush, toothpaste, tissues, shaving items, soap, skin lotion, sanitary supplies and other personal-care articles.
 Since storage is limited, you are asked not to bring large suitcases.

 Please bring all medications that you are taking.
 This will ensure that the admitting physician or nurse can verify the exact medication and dose that you have been prescribed.

 At the same time, you will be asked whether or not you agree to release medical information to your insurance company and/or to referring doctors, hospitals or clinics.
-You can choose not to release information outside the hospital.
-Please be assured that the refusal to release information will in no way influence the quality of the treatment you will receive.

 - 10:45 a.m. to 1:30 p.m., Monday to Friday